giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### route

-The simplest form of routing can be done with the `route` http handler function:
+The simplest form of routing can be done with the `route` http handler:

 ```fsharp
 let webApp =